Geneva Medical College: Medical Institution of Geneva College

 The trustees discussed how students could obtain board in good families in the Geneva area from $1.50 to $2.00 per week.
 The graduation fee was $20.
 All fees collected were appropriated for "the purchase of a Medical Library and Anatomical Museum."

-In order to be eligible for the degree Doctor of Medicine; "He shall have attained the age of twenty one years, and be of good moral character; he must have attended two full courses of Lectures, one of which must have been in this Institution and have studied three years under some respectable practitioner of Medicine, and have an adequate knowledge of the Latin language and of Natural Philosophy.
+To be eligible for the degree Doctor of Medicine; "He shall have attained the age of twenty one years, and be of good moral character; he must have attended two full courses of Lectures, one of which must have been in this Institution and have studied three years under some respectable practitioner of Medicine, and have an adequate knowledge of the Latin language and of Natural Philosophy.
 He must likewise write and present to the Dean of the Faculty a Thesis on some medical subject, to be approved, and must pass a satisfactory examination by the Medical Faculty in the presence of the Curators of this Institution."

 By 1836, a building was erected for the use of the medical faculty.
 In 1841, a new medical building was erected on the east side of Main Street in Geneva.
 The medical faculty building (middle building) was then devoted to the use of the literary department.
 The state contributed $15,000 towards the fund for the erection of the new medical building.

 Unfortunately, the medical building was destroyed by fire in 1877; however, long after the college had discontinued use of the facility as a medical school.